savyaaryal/poems/poem1.md

 and finding my courage.

-I’m busy listening to my kids.
+I’m busy listening to my others.

 I’m busy getting in touch